Events

 A photo of a group of friends smiling and dancing to the music together among a crowd of people at Waterworks festival

-Dance to the sound of some of the biggest names in electronic music at Waterworks in Gunnersbury Park.
-It takes place in mid-September to see off the summer season, and the lineup boasts an extensive list of local and international DJs.
-13 Sep
+Dance to the sound of some of the biggest names in electronic and underground dance music at Waterworks in Gunnersbury Park.
+The music festival takes place across two days in mid-September to see off the summer season, and the lineup boasts an extensive list of local and international DJs.

 The Scorpions play onstage with crowd swaying arms in the air in front

-Discover up-and-coming artists and world-class musicians as the EFG London Jazz Festival takes over London, with a host of concerts scattered around the city.
-International jazz stars such as Tanita Tikaram, Dee Dee Bridgewater, Tune-Yards and Hiromi are all featured on the bill for 2025.
-14-23 Nov
+Discover up-and-coming artists and world-class musicians as the EFG London Jazz Festival takes over London this November, with a host of concerts scattered around the city.
+This year's exciting lineup includes International stars such as Fatoumata Diawara, Ben Folds, Samara Joy, Morcheeba, The Meltdown and GoGo Penguin.

 Need to know